moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A number identifying the spatial layer encoding of the track, starting with 0 for the base layer, and increasing with higher fidelity.

 ### Time aligned  {#timealigned}
-An array of track names intended for synchronized playout.An example would be audio and video media synced for playout in a conference setting.
+An array of track names intended for synchronized playout.
+An example would be audio and video media synced for playout in a conference setting.
-TODO - are these the same as groups?

 ## Catalog Delta Updates
-A catalog might contain incremental changes.This is a useful property if many tracks may be initially declared but then there are small changes to a subset of tracks.The producer can issue a delta update to describe these small changes.Changes are described incrementally, meaning that a delta-update can itself depend on a previous delta update.
+A catalog might contain incremental changes.
+This is a useful property if many tracks may be initially declared but then there are small changes to a subset of tracks.
+The producer can issue a delta update to describe these small changes.
+Changes are described incrementally, meaning that a delta-update can itself depend on a previous delta update.

 The following rules MUST be followed by subscribers in processing delta updates:

 * If a catalog is received without the parent sequence number field {#parentsequencenumber} defined, then it is an independent catalog and no delta update processing is required.
-* If a catalog is received with a parent sequence number field present, then the content of the catalog MUST be parsed as if the catalog contents had been added to the contents received on the referenced moq-transport object.Newer field definitions overwrite older field definitions.
+* If a catalog is received with a parent sequence number field present, then the content of the catalog MUST be parsed as if the catalog contents had been added to the contents received on the referenced moq-transport object.
+Newer field definitions overwrite older field definitions.
 * Track namespaces may not be changed across delta updates.
-* Contents of the track selection properties object may not be varied across updates.To adjust a track selection property, the track must first be removed and then added with the new selection properties and a different name.
+* Contents of the track selection properties object may not be varied across updates.
+To adjust a track selection property, the track must first be removed and then added with the new selection properties and a different name.
-* Track names may not be changed across delta updates.To change a track name, remove the track and then add a new track with the new name and matching properties.
+* Track names may not be changed across delta updates.
+To change a track name, remove the track and then add a new track with the new name and matching properties.

 ## Catalog Examples